manatools/manatools/README.md

 intuitive and attractive interface.
 It consists of some modules that can be also run as autonomous applications.

-ManaTools started as a porting of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to develop and add new modules based on libYui.
+ManaTools started as a port of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to develop and add new modules based on libYui.
 Every modules as well as ManaTools itself can be run